jase-4/jase_website/content/posts/distrib_embed.md

   - **Server:** receives data and displays it.
 - CAN bus as the backbone for inter-node communication.

+---

 ## Node Breakdown

+The system uses CAN bus (MCP2515 controllers with TJA1050 transceivers) as the communication backbone between nodes.

 ### ESP32 Sensor Node
 - Runs Rust with Embassy async runtime.
-- Interfaces with sensors (list which ones).
+- Interfaces with MPU-6050 (accelerometer/gyroscope) and QMC5883L (magnetometer)
 - Publishes data onto CAN bus.

 ### STM32 Fusion Node